 In the second stage, a function was derived to model the relationship between the actual TIMSS scores for the nine validation states and their predicted TIMSS scores after the adjustment for NAEP accommodation rates.
 This function was used as the second adjustment factor that was applied to all states’ predicted TIMSS means.

 The predicted state TIMSS results presented here are, therefore, estimated from the statistical moderation linking that incorporated the two-stage adjustment procedure.
-More information on the linking methodologies and the additional adjustment procedures will be provided in the study’s forthcoming technical report.

 Comparisons between predicted state results from the 2011 NAEP-TIMSS linking study and education systems (that have actual TIMSS scores) consider both the size of the differences and the standard errors of the two statistics being compared.
 The size of the standard errors is influenced by many factors, such as the degree of uncertainty associated with statistics estimated from a sample, and the degree of uncertainty related to the linking function.
 There were other sources of error associated with the predicted TIMSS scores that were not taken into account.
 These include the uncertainty associated with the adjustment function derived in the first stage of the two-stage adjustment procedure to account for the differences in exclusion and accommodation rates between NAEP and TIMSS.